Heart valve disease

 - Getting regular physical activity.
 Aim to include about 30 minutes of physical activity, such as brisk walks, in your daily fitness routine.

-For women with heart valve disease, it's important to talk with your doctor before you become pregnant.
+For women with heart valve disease, talk with your doctor before you become pregnant.
 Your doctor can discuss with you which medications you can safely take, and whether you need a procedure to treat your valve condition before pregnancy.

 You'll likely require close monitoring by your doctor during pregnancy.
-If you have a severe valve condition, your doctor may recommend that you avoid pregnancy to reduce the risk of complications.
+If you have a severe valve condition, your doctor might recommend against pregnancy to reduce the risk of complications.